 It can feel overwhelming, and for some, a lonely time.
 I don’t know about you, but I think it’s time to turn the pressure off and The Real Spirit of Christmas on, especially for those who are going through a hard time.
 Here are my tips:

 How to have a Happy Christmas Tips

-- Forget the hype, decide what a good Christmas would mean for you.
-It is rarely about the amount of money spent (or saved); or the amount of food and alcohol consumed; or that it went perfectly; or even that you received the most expensive gift.
+Forget the hype, decide what a good Christmas would mean for you.
+It is rarely about the amount of money spent (or saved); it isn’t the amount of food and alcohol consumed; or that it went perfectly; not even that you received the most expensive gift.

 For some, Christmas is a time of despair.
 I am noticing this a lot at the moment, especially after the recent loss of a good friend.
 It can highlight loss, failure, and problems.
 Sometimes reaching out can feel too hard, but not doing so can be harder.
 If you are someone who is really struggling at the moment, now is the time to practice extreme self-compassion and to make it a habit for the New Year.

 In the meantime, I want to share one of my happy Christmas memories.
 My father was quite serious at times but the Christmas before he passed away he agreed to wear a Santa hat for the first time ever.
 There was such a sense of connection and laughter from that simple act 10 years ago that it eclipses any of the gifts, TV we watched, or food we ate.
 It’s the simple things that matter.

 Make sure they are not lost in the noise and the pressure.
 So, take this time to think about what will make the difference to you this Christmas, despite what the media tells you and be gentle with yourself.

 Have a good one, whatever that means to you.
 Blessings.

 PS: If you want to give the gift of change, check out this page for ideas from gift packages to vouchers, or call me on 0345 130 0854 to discuss.
 It’s good to talk.